Rainyan/nt-hammer-bootstrap/README.md

 pipenv run python nt_hammer_bootstrap.py  # Run app
 ```

+#### Code conventions

+The Python code must pass latest version of `pylint`, using the default settings.

 #### Building the executable

 Please see the [.github/workflows](.github/workflows) files for code on building the .exe binary.